Pagliacii/mega-project-list/README.md

 4. **Check if Palindrome** - Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like "racecar". [src](./palindrome/src/lib.rs)

+5. **Count Words in a String** - Counts the number of individual words in a string.
+For added complexity read these strings in from a text file and generate a summary.